 - 2. MSCI ESG Research (MSCI).
 MSCI delivers corporate governance analysis and research to institutional investors.
 Through its ESG Research unit, MSCI offers screening services with specific and unique components of state law pertaining to investments in sanctioned countries, including Sudan and Iran. - 3.
-IW Financial (IWF).
-IWF is a provider of environmental, social, and governance research and consulting.
-IWF partners with Conflict Securities Advisory Group (CSAG) to provide clients with detailed information on the business ties of publicly traded companies in Sudan and Iran. - 4.
+ISS-Ethix (formerly IW Financial or IWF).
+On January 5, 2017, Institutional Shareholder Services (ISS) announced its acquisition of IW Financial.
+Going forward, ISS-Ethix will be the ESG arm of ISS, providing environmental and social research for responsible investing.
+IWF, in partnership with Conflict Securities Advisory Group (CSAG), has been a long-time provider of information on the business ties of publicly traded companies in Sudan and Iran. - 4.
 Sustainalytics, Inc. Sustainalytics provides environmental, social and governance research and analysis, sustainability benchmarks, and investment services, and is the result of the merger between Jantzi Research, Inc. and Sustainalytics in 2009.
 Sustainalytics' company database, "Sustainalytics Global Platform," covers business operations in both Iran and Sudan.